 - chronic benign neutropenia, which causes low cell levels for no apparent reason

-If the initial test shows a higher or lower number of white blood cells than normal, the doctor will likely repeat the test to confirm the results.
+If the initial test shows a higher or lower number of white blood cells than expected, the doctor will likely repeat the test to confirm the results.
 If the initial results are confirmed, a doctor will perform a physical exam, ask questions about the person’s lifestyle, and review their medical history.

 - CT scans